-Budapest, Hungary – The London-based platform Emerging Europe, which covers the 23 countries of the region, has listed restaurants in Kraków and Budapest among the best in Central and Eastern Europe.
+Budapest, Hungary – The London-based platform Emerging Europe, which covers the 23 countries of the region, has listed restaurants in Kraków and Budapest among the best and finest in Central and Eastern Europe.
 Emerging Europe‘s editor-in-chief Craig Turp named Costes in Budapest and Garden in Kraków in his list of six restaurants “leading emerging Europe’s culinary revolution”.

 “There was a time not so long ago when few people travelled to emerging Europe for the food.
 Great restaurants were thin on the ground and service was invariably appalling.
 Over the past decade, all of that has changed,” he writes.